DUI Car Insurance in Colorado

 Consider Nontraditional Coverage Types

-Driving less than 7,000 miles a year opens the door to pay-per-mile insurance, which can reduce what you spend.
-Some insurers also offer usage-based programs that track driving habits and reward safer behavior.
-In some cases, coverage offered through automakers may come out cheaper than traditional policies, especially for newer cars in areas like Colorado Springs.
+Driving less than 7,000 miles a year makes pay-per-mile insurance worth comparing against standard policies.
+Some insurers also offer usage-based programs that reward safer driving habits.
+Automaker-backed coverage is another option for newer vehicles, particularly in areas like Colorado Springs.

 How Long Does a DUI Affect Car Insurance in Colorado?